pearmeow/battleship/README.md

 - You can't play with a different player
 - The AI always guesses the same spots
-- The computer's ships always are placed at the same spots
-- The form is not a very intuitive way of placing ships
+- The form is not a very intuitive way of placing ships but we've got randomization now
 - There may be "flickering", which is just the board being disabled for the millisecond it takes for the AI to play

 How to use this project